pedrovmcastro/Personal-Library-Database/README.md

 * Triggers that automatically update the status of books when they go through a transaction or loan
 * Soft deletion: maintains a history of all books that have been sold and borrowed

-Beyond the scope is the fact that the total fine amount in case of delay is not updated automatically but needs to be updated manually
+This database does not support the automatic updating of the total fine amount in case of delay; it needs to be updated manually.

 ## Representation